5th Street Collingwood All Abilities Youth Chorus

 • Musical Education: Youth choruses often provide a comprehensive musical education.
 Members learn about

-fundamental concepts.
+music theory, notation, rhythm, harmony, and other fundamental concepts.
 This knowledge can be applied not

 only to singing but also to playing instruments and understanding music in general.